csci1951a-spring-2025/final-projects-mink/reports/analysis_deliverable.md

 # ML Component

-For our ML tasks we trained two models: 1) XGBoost classifier and 2) K-Means clustering.
+For our ML tasks we trained two models: 1) XGBoost classifier and 2) K-Nearest Neighbors clustering.
 For both of our models, we used the pairwise combinations of the `Urban` and `LATracts_half` binary categorical columns.
 After dropping rows with `nan` values in the relevant feature columns we were left with 3 distinct classes in our dataset: `11` (urban and food desert), `10` (urban and not food desert), and `00` (not urban and not food desert).
 There were no `01` class data points after filtering out rows with `nan` values.
 The resulting dataset has a significant imbalance:

 | y   | count |
 | -   | -     |